© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Henge, ring ditch and prehistoric settlement remains, 450m west of High Holborn Lodge is a scheduled monument protected by Historic England under reference 1013281.
 View the official record →

-Henge, ring ditch and prehistoric settlement remains, 450m west of High Holborn Lodge is a Neolithic and Bronze Age monument complex in Huntingdonshire.
+Henge, ring ditch and prehistoric settlement remains, 450m west of High Holborn Lodge is a Neolithic and Bronze Age monument complex located in Huntingdonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013281.

 Henge, ring ditch and prehistoric settlement remains, 450m west of High Holborn Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013281.